hiltonjanfield/js4php5/README.md

 Most of the other classes are not intended for direct usage, outside of what is documented here.

-Main method `JS::run()`:
+---

 ```php
 JS::run($script, [$id = null, [$forceRecompile = false, [$cacheToFile = true]]);
 ```
 Compile, cache, and execute the script.
-If already cached, the cached version will be used instead of compiling.
-If already loaded, the loaded version will be used instead of compiling.
+Use already-loaded or cached versions if they exist, unless `$forceRecompile` is true.

 Parameters:

 - `$script` - the JavaScript code to execute.
 - `$id` - Script ID to use when referencing, and as part of the class name and cache filename.
 If `null`, an ID will be generated using `md5($script)`.
 - `$forceRecompile` - If true, the given script will be compiled even if a cached version is found.
 - `$cacheToFile` - If true, the compiled script will be cached to file.
 If `$forceRecompile` is also true, the newly compiled script will replace the previous one in the cache.

 Returns the value returned by the script, converted to a standard PHP value.

 ```